a-maliarov/amazoncaptcha/README.md

 ![Implementation](https://img.shields.io/pypi/implementation/amazoncaptcha)

 ## Usage
-For **data extraction** or **web scraping** specialists, who is crawling Amazon by using selenium, the class method below will do all the "dirty" work of extracting an image from the webpage for you.
+Browsing Amazon using `selenium` and stuck on captcha?
+The class method below will do all the "dirty" work of extracting an image from the webpage for you.
 Practically, it takes a screenshot from your webdriver, crops the captcha, and stores it into bytes array, which is then used to create an `AmazonCaptcha` instance.
 This also means avoiding any local savings.
 ```python
 from amazoncaptcha import AmazonCaptcha
 from selenium import webdriver